 Samantha Walters, MPH, IBCLC, is a bilingual lactation consultant, entrepreneur and public health educator passionate about providing opportunities for individuals to connect with their bodies in new and powerful ways.
 She holds a Master of Public Health degree from Oregon State University, where her primary area of research was women’s sexual and reproductive health.
 Samantha is the founder of the BodyTruth Project, a platform that makes space for individuals to find the truth and power in their own bodies by exposing the false foundations of the health and wellness industries, and by supporting professionals to facilitate transformative client-directed work.
 She lives in Cleveland with her husband and 2 children.

 Chief Technology Officer

-Brian has been creating interactive user experiences for 20-plus years in multiple industries, from small to large organizations with his media company, Sullyville.
+Brian has been creating interactive user experiences for 20-plus years in multiple industries from small to large organizations with his media company, Sullyville.
 Among the high-profile businesses and organizations that Brian has supported, some include Sony, IBM, GE, and the United Nations.
 Brian co-founded a healthcare communication company that serves some of the largest healthcare organizations in the country.

 Brian earned a B.A. in History and English Creative Writing and a M.Ed. in Instructional Design for Media and Technology from the University of Cincinnati.
-Brian is passionate about using his talent of melding technology and the humanities to improve the user experience in healthcare.
+Brian is passionate about using his talent of unifying technology and the humanities to improve the user experience in healthcare.